top of page

 We can all understand why the queen might risk that red flower, and why the serpent son would be so angry at everything that has happened to him.
 We admire the bravery of the young girl who steps up to marry an angry dragon, and wince with them both as he peels off his scales.

-But it's obvious to all, that the 'radiant contentment' our characters enjoy at the end, is because their journey ends with their equal investment in each other, a reciprocity that means equal exchange for mutual benefit.
+But it's obvious to all, that the 'radiant contentment' our characters enjoy at the end, is because their journey finishes with their equal investment in each other, a reciprocity that means equal exchange for mutual benefit.

 A lesson for us all when it comes to our relationship with nature.